MEGA65/open-roms/bin/README.md

    - chargen_*.rom - these ones are fully interchangeable

-- Don't mix ROMs from different builds/versions (again, CHARGEN is an exception).
+* Don't mix ROMs from different builds/versions (again, CHARGEN is an exception).

-- The generic ROM set should be compatible with any C64-compatible machine; platform-specific ROMs might not work on other platforms.
+* The generic ROM set should be compatible with any C64-compatible machine; platform-specific ROMs might not work on other platforms.

+For Ultimate 64 the following settinghs are recommended:

+* U64 Specific Settings -> Turbo Control -> U64 Turbo Registers

 Have fun!